bkuhlmann/auther/README.md

 0. bundle install
 0. bundle exec rspec spec

+# Troubleshooting

+* If upgrading Rails, changing the cookie/session settings, generating a new secret base key, etc. this might cause Auther authentication to fail.
+Make sure to clear your browser cookies in this situation or use Google Chrome (incognito mode) to verify.

 # Resources

 * [Simplest Auth](https://github.com/vigetlabs/simplest_auth) - For situations where you need user and email reset